 Astronomy is the study of the physical universe, from the Earth and the solar system to galaxies at the edge of the cosmos.
-Astronomers observe the universe across the entire electromagnetic spectrum, and indeed beyond.

-In second year you will study key aspects of astronomy and astrophysics in greater depth and undergo further training in the use of optical and radio telescopes.
+You will study key aspects of astronomy and astrophysics in greater depth and undergo further training in the use of optical and radio telescopes.

-You will also study one or two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3, 4 and 5

+If you progress to Honours (years 3 and 4) Astronomy can only be taken as a Joint Honours degree with either Physics or Mathematics.
 In Honours your studies will include modern observational methods and you will undertake project work using advanced astronomical instrumentation and data analysis techniques.
 Your core courses will be supplemented by options enabling you to follow your particular areas of interest.
 All courses include training in transferable skills such as teamwork, presentation and technical writing.